Abolitionism in the United States: The South after 1804

-The institution remained solid in the South, and that region's customs and social beliefs evolved into a strident defense of slavery in response to the rise of a stronger anti-slavery stance in the North.
+The institution of slavery remained solid in the South, and that region's customs and social beliefs evolved into a strident defense of slavery in response to the rise of a growing anti-slavery stance in the North.
 In 1835 alone, abolitionists mailed over a million pieces of anti-slavery literature to the South, giving rise to the gag rules in Congress, after the theft of mail from the Charleston, South Carolina, post office, and much back-and-forth about whether postmasters were required to deliver this mail.
 According to the Postmaster General, they were not.

 Under the Constitution, the importation of enslaved persons could not be prohibited until 1808 (20 years).
 As the end of the 20 years approached, an Act Prohibiting Importation of Slaves sailed through Congress with little opposition.
-President Jefferson supported it, and it went effect on January 1, 1808.
+President Jefferson signed it, and it went effect on January 1, 1808.

 In 1820, the Act to Protect the Commerce of the United States and Punish the Crime of Piracy was passed.
 This law made importing slaves into the United States a death penalty offense.
 The Confederate States of America continued this prohibition with the sentence of death and prohibited the import of slaves.

-Abolitionism's sudden emergence
+Abolitionism's re-emergence

-In 1830 most Americans were, at least in principle, opposed to slavery.
-The problem was how to end it, and what would become of the slaves once they were free: "If the chain of slavery can be broken, ... we may cherish the hope ... that proper means will be devised for the disposal of the blacks, and that this foul and unnatural crime of holding men in bondage will finally be rooted out from our land.", as it was put in The Philanthropist.
+In 1830, most Americans were, at least in principle, opposed to slavery.
+However, opponents of slavery deliberated on how to end the institution, as well as what would become of the slaves once they were free.
+As put in The Philanthropist:

+If the chain of slavery can be broken, ... we may cherish the hope ... that proper means will be devised for the disposal of the blacks, and that this foul and unnatural crime of holding men in bondage will finally be rooted out from our land.

 In the 1830s there was a progressive shift in thinking in the North.
 Mainstream opinion changed from gradual emancipation and resettlement of freed blacks in Africa, sometimes a condition of their manumission, to immediatism: freeing all the slaves immediately and sorting out the problems later.
 This change was in many cases sudden, a consequence of the individual's coming in direct contact with the horrors of American slavery, or hearing of them from a credible source.
 As it was put by Amos Adams Lawrence, who witnessed the capture and return to slavery of Anthony Burns, "we went to bed one night old-fashioned, conservative, Compromise Union Whigs and waked up stark mad Abolitionists."